 The NC evaluates the independence of all Independent Directors annually based on the guidelines in the Code.
-Each Independent Director is required to state whether he considers himself independent, taking into consideration the Code's definition of an independent director and the guidance with regard to his relationships with the Company as well as the shareholders of the Company as set out in Guideline 2.3 of the Code, the existence of such relationships would deem a Director not to be independent.
+Each Independent Director is required to state whether he considers himself independent, taking into consideration the Code's definition of an independent director and the guidance with regard to his relationships with the Company as well as the shareholders of the Company as set out in Guideline 2.3 of the Code.
+The existence of such relationships would deem a Director not to be independent.
+The evaluation of independence of the six Independent Directors, namely Mr Yeo Teng Yang, Mr Tay Kah Chye, Mr Kwah Thiam Hock, Professor Kishore Mahbubani, Mr Lim Siong Guan and Mr Weijian Shan, was conducted in December 2018.

-In respect of Independent Directors with more than nine-year tenure, the NC has in place a rigorous process for reviewing their independence which includes separate assessments by each NC member.
-Based on the assessment of the Directors' performance for FY2017, the NC is satisfied that the three Independent Directors, namely Mr Yeo Teng Yang, Mr Tay Kah Chye and Mr Kwah Thiam Hock, who have served on the Wilmar Board since its inception on 14 July 2006, have continued to maintain independence in their oversight role and add value to the Company.
+In respect of Independent Directors who have served on the Wilmar Board for more than nine years, the NC has in place a rigorous process for reviewing their independence which includes separate assessments by each NC member.
+Based on the assessment of the Independent Directors' performance for FY2018, the NC is satisfied that the three Independent Directors, namely Mr Yeo Teng Yang, Mr Tay Kah Chye and Mr Kwah Thiam Hock, who have served on the Wilmar Board since its inception on 14 July 2006, have continued to maintain independence in their oversight role and add value to the Company.
 Each Independent Director has recused himself in the determination of his own independence in this review.

-The Board has collectively taken the view that the abovementioned three Independent Directors, namely Mr Yeo Teng Yang, Mr Tay Kah Chye and Mr Kwah Thiam Hock, are independent, notwithstanding that they have served more than nine years, as they have demonstrated strong independence in judgment and professionalism, as well as displayed objectivity in their conduct over the years in the discharge of their duties and responsibilities as Independent Directors of the Company.
+The Board has collectively taken the view that the abovementioned three Independent Directors, are independent, notwithstanding that they have served more than nine years, as they have demonstrated strong independence in judgment and professionalism, as well as displayed objectivity in their conduct over the years in the discharge of their duties and responsibilities as Independent Directors of the Company.

-The NC has ascertained that all six Independent Directors do not have any relationships with the Company (including related companies) and its shareholders with 10% or more voting rights in the Company (including their officers).
-All six Independent Directors are considered as independent for the purpose of the Code.
+The NC has ascertained that as at the end of FY2018, all six Independent Directors do not have any relationships with the Company (including related companies) and its shareholders with 10% or more voting rights in the Company (including their officers) and none of their relatives have received significant payments (as defined in the Code) for services provided to the Company and its related corporations for FY2018.
+All six Independent Directors are considered independent for the purposes of the Code.

-In assessing the effectiveness of the Board's performance and contributions from individual directors, the Board recognises the advantage of having longer-serving Independent Directors, who would have gained deep insights in the Group's global business operations across various economic and competitive environments and be able to provide valuable contributions to the Board, vis-àvis the need to introduce fresh perspectives into discussions through the appointment of new Directors.
+In assessing the effectiveness of the Board's performance and contributions from individual directors, the Board recognises the advantage of having longer-serving Independent Directors, who would have gained deep insights in the Group's global business operations across various economic and competitive environments and be able to provide valuable contributions to the Board.